Scaling theory of intrinsic Kondo and Hund's rule interactions in magic-angle twisted bilayer graphene: Discussion

 \section{Discussion}

 Using the one-loop poor man's scaling approach and inspired by the THF model \cite{Song2022}, we derive analytical scale-dependent intrinsic Kondo ($J_K$) and Hund's rule ($J$) interactions in a surrogate single-impurity model for MATBG.
 We find that Kondo temperature ($T_K$) varies sensitively with the value of $J_K$ and the filling factor for the parameter regime associated with MATBG experiments.
 We also provide a detailed account of the characteristic value of $J$ as a function of filling factor.
 Note that the poor man's scaling calculations with given $N_f$ and $\nu_c$ can be interpreted as the filling $\nu=(4-N_f)+\nu_c$ in MATBG, and the dynamical mass due to $\hat{H}_W$ term is also incorporated for $N_f\neq 4$.
 Our results systematically estimate the renormalized interactions and $T_K$, which is essential for many-body calculations in MATBG.
 Moreover, we anticipate that Kondo-driven metals likely exist for a wide range of fractional fillings as $k_BT_K>1$mK generally, and $J^*$ is always suppressed from the bare value.
+Lastly, the strong filling-factor dependence of $T_K$ and $J^*$ suggests that correlation can be controlled by an external gate (i.e., changing filling).
+This effect is primarily due to the density of states of the $c$-fermion bands and is similar to the recent studies of single vacancy in graphene \cite{May2018} and single magnetic impurity coupled to twisted bilayer graphene \cite{Shankar2023}, where nontrivial density of states arises.

 A particularly interesting question is whether Kondo-driven semimetal \cite{Chou2022kondo} exists near the CNP in MATBG.
 In Fig.~\ref{Fig:TK_vs_JK_Nf4}, we show that $T_K$ with $N_f=4$ and $\nu_c=0$ varies strongly for 40mK$<J_K<$60mK.
 Using the estimated parameters in Fig.~\cite{Song2022}, we find $J_K\approx 42.28$meV, corresponding to $k_BT_K\approx4.14\times10^{-4}$meV, comparable to a previous estimate in Ref.~\cite{Zhou2023Kondo}.
 With $J_K\approx 60$meV, we obtain $k_BT_K\approx 0.5$meV, significantly larger than the estimate using $J_K\approx42.28$meV.
 The results suggest an extreme $J_K$ dependence in the value of $T_K$.
 Moreover, small doping (e.g., $\nu_c=0.05$) can significantly boost $T_K$ as shown in Fig.~\ref{Fig:TK_vs_JK_Nf4}.
 Note that $T_K$ corresponds to the energy scale of Kondo screening, and the Kondo-driven phases in MATBG happen at a lower energy, corresponding to a coherent off-diagonal long-range order.
 In addition, the correlated insulating states may preempt the Kondo-driven phases, which $ J$ governs.
 Assuming that $T_c$ is the transition temperature of the correlated insulator, the condition of realizing a Kondo-driven phase is $T_K> T_c$.
 Since $T_K$ is very sensitive to $J_K$ and $\nu_c$, and $J$ is always suppressed at low energies, the existence of a Kondo-driven semimetal near the CNP cannot be ruled out.
 The strong parameter dependence of $T_K$ also suggests that $T_K$ can vary significantly over different samples.
 The correlated insulating states dominate for $T_c>T_K$, while Kondo-driven topological semimetal can occur for $T_K> T_c$.
 Our analysis near CNP suggests that the gapped versus semimetallic behaviors in different MATBG experiments may depend on the variation of $J_K$ (and $J$).
 If this idea is correct, then Kondo physics plays an extremely important qualitative role in the physics of MATBG.